dfsp-spirit/brainload/README.md

     deactivate                          # to leave it

-To install cogload in development mode (you should be in the virtual environment, of course):
+To install `cogload` in development mode (you should be in the virtual environment, of course):

     cd develop/cogload/
     pip install --editable .

+Note that the installer, i.e., the `setup.py` file, is not fully functional yet.
+If it does not work for you, you can have a look at the `example_client` directory.
+This is totally unsupported though, and you will have to supply your own MRI data and FreeSurfer output for it in this case.
+You could use the `bert` example subject that comes with FreeSurfer.

+## Tests

+To run the unit tests, you need `pytest`, which can be installed via `pip`.
+Then just:

+    cd develop/cogload/
+    ./run_tests.sh